 The councilmember announced legislation requiring oversight and advance notice for any entity drilling near flammable materials in residential areas.
 In addition to oversight, Van Bramer is working with Assemblymember Cathy Nolan on increasing fines for negligent companies that do not call 8-1-1 – the state’s mandatory Dig Safely hotline.

-Van Bramer cited numerous construction projects that will be coming through western Queens in the coming months – including a capital works projects adjacent to Lou Lodati Playground on Skillman Avenue in Sunnyside.
+Van Bramer sighted numerous construction projects that will be coming through western Queens in the coming months – including a capital works projects adjacent to Lou Lodati Playground on Skillman Avenue in Sunnyside.
 According to the councilmember, any degree of neglect can prove deadly for Queens residents.

 Nolan said that they have met with the agencies that oversee the pipeline and plan to further review safety regulations of these agencies.

 “When we met with the agencies that oversee the pipeline, we were concerned about safety,” she said.
 “With the pipeline running under most of our community in western Queens, it is important that there are ongoing reviews of the regulations to make sure that the residents are kept safe.
 I will also be introducing legislation at the state level, to ratify and enhance the proposal that Councilmember Jimmy Van Bramer has introduced.”